Gas Interlock Systems

 - Prosecution by the Health and Safety Executive.

 - Closure of the kitchen until safety systems have been installed.

 - Other fines that could threaten the financial future of your business.

 - Gas Safety inspection failure

 As such, it is imperative that any business operating a kitchen has a gas interlock system fitted.

 Gas Interlock System maintenance

-More importantly still, your gas interlock system needs to be routinely checked to ensure that it is functioning as specified.
-Your gas safety devices need to be checked at least once a year to verify that airflow detection and gas cut off perform as expected.
+More importantly, your gas interlock system needs to be routinely checked to ensure that it is functioning as specified.
+Your gas safety devices need to be checked at least once a year to verify that airflow detection and gas cut off to perform as expected.